 Biomedical Grant Writing Services

-Our approach to biomedical grant preparation includes initial writing of the research narrative, abstract and specific aims page, for approval by the customer, prior to the preparation of the entire application.
+Our approach to biomedical grant preparation includes initial writing of the research narrative, abstract and specific aims pages which is then submitted for approval by the customer.
+This is done prior to the preparation of the entire application.

 Throughout the grant writing process, we maintain constant contact with the client via telephone, Facetime, Google audio/visual chatting, Skype, etc. We believe this is the best approach to ensuring the two parties’ agreed-upon approach to presenting the results, hypotheses, and research strategy (i.e., “being on the same page”).

 We have over 20 years experience creating and submitting grant applications for a variety of public agencies, including:

 We’re also skilled in creating and submitting grant applications to private organizations such as: